ingvarha/mythopoeia/README.md

                  *                                                                  *

-I Paradis jeg kanskje blikket vil sende                         In Paradise perchance the eye may stray fra å stirre på Dagen som aldri vil ende                        from gazing upon everlasting Day til å se den skinnende ny over vannet                           to see the day illumined, and renew fra gåte i speil til bilde av det Sanne.                        from mirrored truth the likeness of the True.
+I Paradis jeg kanskje blikket vil vende                         In Paradise perchance the eye may stray fra å stirre på Dagen som aldri vil ende                        from gazing upon everlasting Day til å se den skinnende ny over vannet                           to see the day illumined, and renew fra gåte i speil til bilde av det Sanne.                        from mirrored truth the likeness of the True.